Jcamilorada/Unit_Testing/src/com/cafeto/junit/README.md

    In the following example we want to compare to arrays containing Tournament Objects.
 We will use the function ***getTournamentOfGivenSport*** which return the tournaments, that host a specific sport.
 We know before hand that the tournaments currently registered are {"afl", "asbl", "fifafwc", "fifawc", "nba", "nfl"} and we know that their are 3 available sports soccer, basketball and football.
 For basketball we expect to receive find an array with nba and asbl tournaments.

+To revise te implementation check out the com.cafeto.junit.example.assertion package under src directory to find the AssertionExample.java file, and for JUnit tests check out the junit.example.assertion package under test followed by src directories and execute TestAssertionExample.

 ###ExpectedException